txhammer68/sddm/digitech/README.md

 # DisiTech login theme for KDE Plasma

-DigiTech is reduces all the clutter and leaves you with a clean, easy to use, login interface with a modern yet classy touch.
+DigiTech reduces all the clutter and leaves you with a clean, easy to use, login interface with a modern yet classy touch.

 ### Prerequisites